Enbridge Line 5: Route

-The pipeline runs between Superior, Wisconsin, and Sarnia, Ontario, two major nodes of the Enbridge Pipeline System.
+The Line 5 pipeline runs between Superior, Wisconsin, and Sarnia, Ontario, two major nodes of the Enbridge Pipeline System.
 The Enbridge terminal at Superior conveys western Canadian crude oil from various incoming pipelines (including lines 1–4) to Line 5 and Line 6, which go around the northern and southern shores of Lake Michigan respectively.
 From Superior, Line 5 travels east to the Upper Peninsula of Michigan, then runs southeast to Rapid River, near Escanaba.
 At Rapid River, natural gas liquids (NGL) are side stream delivered for stripping, and the stripped NGLs are reinjected.

 From Rapid River, the pipeline runs near the northern shore of Lake Michigan until it reaches the Straits of Mackinac.
 There the pipeline divides into two separate 20 in lines, which reunite when they reach McGulpin Point on the southern side of the straits.
 The lines are buried until they reach a depth of 65 ft.
 The lines descend to a depth of approximately 270 ft under the straits.

 Once on land again in the Lower Peninsula, Line 5 runs near Interstate 75 to Bay City.
 At the Lewiston pumping station, US sweet crude may be injected.
 From Lewiston, Line 5 loops around Saginaw Bay, then runs southeast to the St. Clair River.

 Just before the St. Clair River, Line 5 reaches the Marysville pumping station.
 Volumes destined for Michigan and Ohio refineries such as BP Husky and Marathon Detroit are offloaded there, and transferred to a Sunoco pipeline that runs from Marysville to Toledo.

 The line then proceeds east across the St. Clair River to Ontario, where it rejoins Enbridge Line 6 and terminates at Sarnia.
 Any volumes not destined for Sarnia-area refineries are then pumped into tanks for transfer to Enbridge Line 7.